mattjmeier/gene-tooltips/docs/demo.md

 ## Supported species

 The species in [`src/constants.ts`](https://github.com/mattjmeier/gene-tooltips/blob/main/src/constants.ts) are supported.
 The MyGene.info API supports ~22K species via the taxid, so the data retrieval will work for many species.
 This is also true for `ideogram.js`.
-I only built in icons and common names for convenience for popular species, but using the taxid should be an option for most species.
+I only built in icons and common names for convenience for popular species, but using the taxid should be an option for many model organisms.

 ### Human
 <GeneDemo genes="TP53, BRCA1, MYC" species="human" />